Mehrpouya/mehrpouya.github.io/_posts/2015-05-27-remotest-light-buld-in-UK.md

 In August 2014 [Jamie Cross][Jamie] Co-investigator of [Off the Grid][offgrid] asked [myself][Hadi] and [Margus Lind][Margus] to join another project that he was leading in collaboration with [Knoydart Foundation][knoydartfoundation], [Local Energy Scotland][localenergyscot] and [Community Energy Scotland][communityenergy].

-After developing a few data visualisation to try and find a way to translate the data from this tracker
+After developing a few data visualisations to try and find a way to translate the data from this tracker

 ![Tracker](/assets/Knoydart/tracker.jpg)